 Let’s take a look now at some of the most prominent channels in promotional marketing and how these can help you reach specific audiences and customers.

 To be successful, a promotional giveaway item needs to satisfy the criteria above – perceived use and appropriate quality.
 Think about things that people really use, from pens and mugs through to USB sticks and tote bags.
 Brand them professionally, choose quality materials and don’t skimp for a cheaper finish.
 If you are selling a luxury product, then invest in luxury promos that reinforce that sense of high-end worth.
-To distribute your promos, you can use a direct mail campaign (with a great opportunity to send out branded presentations, marketing materials and personalised letters) or give them out at an event; either your own or at a trade fair.
+To distribute your promos, you can use a direct mail campaign (with a great opportunity to send out branded presentations, marketing materials and personalized letters) or give them out at an event; either your own or at a trade fair.
 Another idea involves investing in good quality merchandise that can then be sold for profit.
 For example, this company specializes in custom embroidery for breweries, that can then be sold to customers who liked the beer.
 Not only does this give them a high-quality product that you are making a further profit on, but it also promotes your brand through word of mouth discussions about the product.

 A large proportion of promotional marketing activity comes through corporate and consumer events; primarily product launches.
 Done well, these launches create excitement, buzz, engagement and conversions through rich first-hand experiences that are delivered through a multitude of sensory experiences.
 They also help to create an air of exclusivity around your product, feeding perfectly into digital channels as a result.
 Think live streaming, Twitter hashtags, social media competitions for one lucky person to get their hands on your product before anyone else, etc.